 As CLEAR continues to evolve and expand, we remain focused on our specific goals to bring our vision to life:

 growing our capacity to conduct high-quality, leading-edge research that will advance the science on sexual orientation and gender identity-related issues;

 expanding training opportunities in research and its application to practice and policy at the pre- and post-doctoral training levels;

 CLEAR’s ‘Small Grants Program’ was launched in November 2018 to provide funding for PAU faculty and students to conduct research that furthers CLEAR’s mission.
-Our first projects were funded in the 2018-2019 academic year and we will be accepting more applications in the Fall.
+Our first projects were funded in the 2018-2019 academic year and we have two application cycles per year.

 CLEAR is one of three entities at PAU focused on LGBTQ issues – the other two being the Sexual and Gender Identities Clinic, which serves as a specialty clinic within the Gronowski Training Clinic, and the LGBTQ Area of Emphasis in the Clinical Psychology Ph.D. program.
 Together, these entities make PAU uniquely poised as a leading institution among Clinical Psychology training programs in the United States in research, training, and clinical work with LGBTQ+ populations.